AdrienOliva/Benchmark-aDNA-Mapping/Simulations/SubSampleReads/readme.md

 Start running the script "Pipeline.sh".

+Requirements:
+  - Picard
+  - SAMtools
+  - Python
-AllBamfiles are required to be in the same location.
+  - All BAM/SAM files in the same location
-Picard, samtools and Python are required.